spencercrissman/Courier/Readme.md

 * Extraction engine API

 ## Pull requests
-Yes, we accept pull requests, the source represented here, is the current source tip in the courier development repository.
-Its handled seperately to devide core and provider libraries.
+Yes, we accept pull requests.
+The source represented here is the current source tip in the courier development repository.
+It's handled separately to divide core and provider libraries.

-##Current Code samples and projects
+##Code samples and projects

 ###Damp Resolver
 Sample Propertyresolver for Digibiz advanced mediapicker

 ###Courier Teamdev
-Code for deplying multiple revisions, and sample setup for nant and teamcity
+Code for deploying multiple revisions, and sample setup for nant and teamcity

 ###Umbraco.Courier.SampleResolver
 Item data resolver